 The Water Corporation is a partner for the second trial, located at a rural drain that receives high nutrient loads from surrounding land use.
 View map

 A third trial has been established at a Geographe Turf farm.
 This trial will assess the effectiveness of using top dressing applications of IMG on established turf.
 The overall aim of these trials is to examine how this soil amendment can be used on the land uses within the Geographe Catchment so that assessment effective implementation can occur once it is commercially available.
-The Department of Water and Environmental Regulation will carry out intensive monitoring of all trial sites using lysimeters (pans under the surface that collect water samples); surface water collection and sampling from the sub-surface drainage system.
+The Department of Water and Environmental Regulation is carrying out intensive monitoring of all trial sites using lysimeters (pans under the surface that collect water samples); surface water collection and sampling from the sub-surface drainage system.